unum-cloud/uform/README.md

 ### Graphcore IPUs

-To run on Graphcore IPUs, you will need to setup PopTorch first.
+To run on Graphcore IPUs, you must set up PopTorch first.
 Follow the [user guide](https://docs.graphcore.ai/projects/poptorch-user-guide/en/latest/intro.html) on their website.
-Once complete, our example would need a couple of adjustments to best leverage available data- and model-parallelism of the Graphcore platform.
+Once complete, our example would need a couple of adjustments to best leverage the Graphcore platform's available data and model-parallelism.

 ```python
 import poptorch